smizell/uptown/README.md

 # Uptown

 Simplify prototypical inheritance.
-Also tries to provide features for classes that you'd get with ES6 classes.
+This tries to provide some simple constructs for providing functionality you get with ES6 classes, such as:

+* Static class methods
+* Getter and setter methods
+* Super for constructor
+* Super for instance methods

 ## Install